Akwa Ibom Christmas Carols Festival

 The Akwa Ibom Christmas Carols Festival is a large gathering of carol singers in Nigeria.
-A concert featuring 25,272 carol singers at the Akwa Ibom Stadium, Uyo, Akwa Ibom, Nigeria, with Guinness World Records representatives in attendance, was officially certified as the largest such gathering in the world by Guinness World Records on December 13, 2014, against a former record of 15,674 carol singers which was achieved the previous year (December 15, 2013) by a group called CENTI in Bogotá, Colombia.
+A concert featuring 25,272 carol singers at the Akwa Ibom Stadium was officially certified as the largest such gathering in the world by Guinness World Records on December 13, 2014, against a former record of 15,674 carol singers which was achieved the previous year (December 15, 2013) by a group called CENTI in Bogotá, Colombia.

 History

 2012–2013 edition

-The 2012 festival featured artistes like Alvin Slaughter and Donnie McClurkin from the US and the Chorale Devine de Merveilles of the Republic of Congo.
-The 2013 edition was attended by Bishop Oyedepo of Living Faith Church Worldwide (Winners' Chapel) and human rights activist, Rev. Jesse Jackson, and featured the National Choir of the Federation of St. Kitts and Nevis, international singers like Lionel Peterson and Israel Houghton, and Nigerian singers like Bongos Ikwue, Frank Edwards, Nathaniel Bassey, Aity Dennis Inyang, el Mafrex, Freke Umoh, and Fadabasi.
+The 2012 festival featured artists including Alvin Slaughter and Donnie McClurkin from the US, and the Chorale Devine de Merveilles of the Republic of the Congo.
+The 2013 edition was attended by Bishop Oyedepo of Living Faith Church Worldwide (Winners' Chapel) and human rights activist Rev. Jesse Jackson, and featured the National Choir of the Federation of St. Kitts and Nevis, international singers like Lionel Peterson and Israel Houghton, and Nigerian singers including Bongos Ikwue, Frank Edwards, Nathaniel Bassey, Aity Dennis Inyang, el Mafrex, Freke Umoh, and Fadabasi.

 2014 edition

 The 2014 event broke a Guinness World Record to become the "Largest Assembly of Carol Singers on the Face of the Earth".
 In attendance were Don Moen, international gospel music composer, and Cardinal John Onaiyekan of Abuja Catholic Diocese.
 The event featured special performances by Quartets from the five international choirs that performed in past editions.
 Also performing were gospel saxophonist Angela Christie, Lionel Peterson, Sinach, Harmonious Chorale and many more.
 The news of the world record was announced to the people of Akwa Ibom by the governor, Godswill Akpabio.
-In his speech he said “This month, we broke the Guinness Book of World Records, for the largest number of carol singers ever in the world.
+In his speech he said "This month, we broke The Guinness Book of World Records, for the largest number of carol singers ever in the world.
 This momentous feat was achieved when Akwa Ibom people drawn from all the nooks and crannies of the state came together in the spirit of love and brotherhood.
-I believe that if we imbibe the virtue of love and stand together in brotherhood in the New Year, we would keep setting records and the walls of division, which have been erected by some selfish politicians, would tumble down.”
+I believe that if we imbibe the virtue of love and stand together in brotherhood in the New Year, we would keep setting records and the walls of division, which have been erected by some selfish politicians, would tumble down."

 2016 edition

 In 2016, the Akwa Ibom State Government organized the concert again on December 17, 2016.
-With guest artists from around the world such as Award Winning gospel singer, Don Moen, PRM band, The Kayamba Africa Choral Ensemble and Kenya Boys Choir.
-Some locals artists from Nigeria such as Sammie Okposo, Buchi, Steve Crown, Elijah Oyelade, Rev. Fr.
+With guest artists from around the world, such as award winning gospel singer Don Moen, PRM band, The Kayamba Africa Choral Ensemble and Kenya Boys Choir.
+Local artists from Nigeria, such as Sammie Okposo, Buchi, Steve Crown, Elijah Oyelade, Rev. Fr.
 Patrick Edet, Esther Edoho, Julius Nglass and Perfecta Ekpo were also in attendance.